ilpropheta/playground-twh5homb/markdowns/exercise5.md

  auto lam = [](int i, int j) { return i+j; };
  ```

 This is the most efficient way to store lambdas.
-Similarly, we can pass lambdas by using templates:
+Similarly, we can pass lambdas by using templates (this is the approach adopted by the standard library):

 ```cpp
 template<typename Callable>